Species: Lasiorhinus latifrons

 The Southern Hairy-Nosed Wombat is a herbivore, primarily feeding on a variety of grasses, roots, and herbaceous plants.
 They are well adapted to the arid regions they inhabit, where food can be sparse.
 Wombats have a slow metabolism, which allows them to efficiently process the tough, fibrous plants they consume.
 They also tend to forage at night, which helps them avoid the heat of the day.
 Their strong, sharp teeth are perfect for cutting through the tough vegetation they rely on for nutrition.

-Currently listed as Near Threatened, this wombat species faces several threats, including habitat loss, competition for food with livestock, and climate change, which affects their food sources and burrowing conditions.
-However, they are found in several protected areas, and conservation efforts are underway to preserve their habitats and support sustainable populations.
+Currently listed as Near Threatened, this wombat species faces several threats, including habitat loss, competition for food with livestock and climate change, which affects their food sources and burrowing conditions.
+However, they are found in several protected areas and conservation efforts are underway to preserve their habitats and support sustainable populations.
 Their ability to adapt to harsh, arid environments helps them survive in Australia’s challenging landscapes.

 The Southern Hairy-Nosed Wombat is native to the arid and semi-arid regions of southern Australia, particularly in South Australia, Victoria, and parts of New South Wales.
 They inhabit scrublands, grasslands, and woodlands, where they dig extensive underground burrows to stay cool during the hot days and protect themselves from predators.
 These burrows, sometimes up to 30 meters long, are essential for their survival in the harsh, dry climates of their native environment.